joshden/JUnit5IntelliJ/README.md

 # JUnit5IntelliJ
-IntelliJ project with a simple class and JUnit 5 test
+IntelliJ project with a simple class and a JUnit 5 test